Queensland is Australia's most disaster-prone state and the Gold Coast has its fair share of natural disasters.

 - accessibility to staff and contractors.

-It's important to have an emergency kit and plan for your office as well as your home.
+It's important to have an emergency kit and plan for your business as well as your home.

-For more information on how to safeguard your business against a disaster visit the Get Ready Queensland website.
+For more information on how to safeguard your business against a disaster visit Get Ready Queensland.

 Check on your neighbours